SABTrends’ Exclusive Interview with Popular Artistes Featured In Movie ‘Lamidi Badoo’

 YOU DON’T STRIKE ME AS A SINGER?

 I don’t sing that well but I had to in Lamidi Badoo albeit in a humorous way.
-Acting is creative pretence and I had to pretend I am a singer and I did pretend well.
+Acting is a creative pretense and I had to pretend I am a singer and I did pretend well.

 HOW WOULD YOU RATE LAMIDI BADOO?